Ulman95/Converter/README.md

-Decimal to Binary or to Octal or to Hexdicimal
+Decimal to Binary or to Octal or to Hexadecimal

 # How to install

-0. You need version 4.1 (Jelly Bean)
+0. You need version 2.3.3 (Gingerbread)
 1. Download app to your device https://play.google.com/store/apps/details?id=com.ulman.android.converter